JacobM184/EfficientNet-for-Gun-detection/README.md

 # Conclusion & Future Work
 From working on this project, we have learnt/reinforced many concepts and theories, as well as developed a feel for fine-tuning and tweaking features of a model to improve its convergence and overall performance.
 We have also developed our use and understanding of evaluation tools such as TensorBoard, Confusion Matrices, Precision, Recall, and F1 metrics.
 All these skills have allowed us to create an EfficientNet model that can accurately detect guns in images/video frames.
 However, though we have completed this project for the purposes of COMPSYS302, we believe that there is more we can do to improve our model.

-Our future aims for this project are as follows:
+Our future aims for this project include the following:
 * Use larger models ranging from B3 to B7
-* Use our full dataset; Maybe collate more images for use in this dataset
+* Collate more images to increase the size of our dataset
+* Diversify the images in our datasets (including more images of people holding guns, cars, motorcycles, trucks etc.)
 * Improving inference times of our models
 * Improve the accuracy of our bounding box system
 * Improving speed of bounding box generation
 * Finding scaling factors that are better suited to our use case
+* Run more tests with different versions of pooling to find the optimum combination of pooling parameters